Chained Soldier: Mato Defense Force

 Commander of the Mato Defense Force's 8th Squad.
-Varvara is of Russian descent, and was born into a powerful Mafia family.
-Prior to graduation, her parents were arrested, and she was later recruited into the MDF.
+Varvara is of Russian descent and was born into a powerful Mafia family.
+Before graduation, her parents were arrested, and she was later recruited into the MDF.
 After meeting and training with Kyouka Uzen, Varvara developed a deep respect for her to the point of idolizing her.
-Her ability "Pantheon" first appeared as a void which would give her an edge over enemies.
+Her ability "Pantheon" first appeared as a void, which would give her an edge over enemies.
 Later, it evolved into an alternate dimension resembling a cathedral dedicated to Kyouka.
-Pantheon's effects also changed, buffing Varvara and anyone who respects Kyouka, and debuffing anyone who dislikes or bears ill-will towards Kyouka.
+Pantheon's effects also changed, buffing Varvara and anyone who respects Kyouka, and debuffing anyone who dislikes or bears ill will towards Kyouka.